Training Sessions begin in January, April, July, & October. Apply today!

 We believe that systemic change happens with one caring voice at a time.
 Are you ready to make a difference?

 Crisis Line Counselors must successfully complete our training program by attending all training classes and showing proficiency and competency in suicide assessment and building rapport with callers.
 We also expect all Crisis Line Counselors to adhere to agency protocols and philosophy.
 Our training program takes 3-4 months.
-You will attend weekend classes approximately once a month, along with one-on-one, on-the-phone-training, with an experienced Crisis Line Trainer.
+You will attend several weekend or weekday training classes, along with receiving one-on-one, on-the-phone-training, with an experienced Crisis Line Trainer.
 After you complete our training, we ask for a one year commitment of one 4-hour shift per week.

 How to Apply